 “If you look at Hong Kong – the minibuses, the taxis, and the buses – they all run with ads on the side of the vehicles,” says Fong.
 “Traditionally, vans have not had that, because as an individual freelance driver you have no negotiating power with any of the ad agencies.
 Now, with a platform of 18,000 van drivers, we suddenly have that.
 We’re now working with one or two ad agencies to create that new revenue channel, and we’ll also share some of that with the van drivers.”

-That negotiating power easily converts into purchasing power.
+That negotiating power can also convert into purchasing power.
 The beauty of the TNC business model lies in the firm’s ability to broker transactions (taxi rides or product shipments) so efficiently that drivers themselves will shoulder the costs of facilitating those transactions (vehicle maintenance and upkeep) in order to access the broker.
 But a powerful TNC can negotiate deals with diesel providers, vehicle repair shops, insurance companies, or any number of other businesses to pass savings along to drivers on the network.

 Does this mean that national or global logistics providers like FedEx should quiver in fear?
-On the contrary, the arrival of Gogovan and Easyvan marks a cause for celebration.
+Not quite.
 Vans on these networks specialize in “last-mile delivery,” usually the most expensive but most crucial leg of any product transport.
 UPS and FedEx likely have logistics networks sophisticated enough to get a package from New York City to rural New York State in no time.
 But what about from Hanoi to rural Vietnam?
 Fong says:

 Major logistics companies in Hong Kong are all using our services.
 These logistics firms outsource about 70 percent of their logistical requirements.
 They own the entire logistics chain except for last-mile delivery.
 Just imagine – if these logistics companies owned every truck that they need, not only would they have to buy and maintain more trucks, but they’d have to hire lots of drivers to drive those vehicles.
 If a van is just sitting there, it’s not earning money.
 It makes sense from a corporate perspective to own the fleet of trucks for the minimum base load and outsource everything that goes above that.
 How can they outsource efficiently?
 Use Gogovan.